| || Sorry, this page has moved!|

 The project has always proposed to establish a 300-acre satellite campus of California State University of Sacramento.
-At build-out, the university would accommodate 25,000 students and become an independent Cal State campus.
+Similar in size to the existing Sac State campus, the campus would be built in phases and could one day accomodate up to 25,000 students and 4,000 to 5,000 faculty and staff.

 Because of the project’s regional significance, Westpark requested that staffs from both the City and Placer County engage in a collaboration process.
 Starting in December 2013, the collaboration process aimed to achieve high-level consensus and issue identification for the planning area.
 The collaboration process identified:

 - Planning adjacency issues,

 - Infrastructure constraints,

 - Connectivity to the abutting Sunset Industrial Area and the City of Roseville,

 - Management and operation polices at the land fill authority.

 A link to the conceptual plan resulting from the collaboration process is provided below.